Cornelius Vanderbilt III: Yachting

 As with other members of the Vanderbilt family, yachting was one of Vanderbilt's favorite pastimes as an escape from a busy life that included a seat on the boards of directors of a number of major American corporations.
 He was a member of the nine-member syndicate that built the yacht Reliance, the largest racing yacht in history with a crew of 70, for the successful defense of the America's Cup in 1903.

 He was commodore of the New York Yacht Club from 1906 to 1908.
 In 1910, he skippered his 65-foot sloop Aurora to victory in the New York Yacht Club's race for the King Edward VII Cup in Newport, RI.

 Prior to the First World War, Vanderbilt's personal yacht was the North Star in which he and his family toured Europe and hosted many distinguished guests including King Edward VII, Kaiser Wilhelm II and Czar Nicholas II.
 The North Star was in British waters at the outbreak of the First World War in 1914, and was seized by the British government for use as a hospital ship with the promise it would be returned after the war.
 The North Star was damaged in action and was used after the war as a merchant ship trading with China.

 On April 29, 1930, Vanderbilt's yacht, the Winchester, was set ablaze following an explosion.
-No one was injured as the crew were all eating in the galley, up front, but her owner's suite and guest suite's sustained $500,000 of damage.
+No one was injured as the crew were all eating in the galley, up front, but her owner's suite and guest suites sustained $500,000 of damage.